SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 In order to help us format our code, we generally follow guidelines known as **style guides**.
 A style guide is a set of conventions that we agree upon with our colleagues, to ensure that everyone contributing to the same project is producing code which looks similar.

-While a group of developers may choose the write and agree upon a new style guide unique to each project, in practice many programming languages or problem domains have a single style guide or set of style guides which is adopted almost universally.
+While a group of developers may choose to write and agree upon a new style guide unique to each project, in practice many programming languages or problem domains have a single style guide or set of style guides which is adopted almost universally.
 For example in C++, the most popular is probably [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), but there are also a number of others with popularity in a particular domain.
 The [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) are an extensive reference intended more for the creators of software engineering tools, but may also be worth having a look at.
 In Python, although we do have a choice of style guides available, the [**PEP8**](https://www.python.org/dev/peps/pep-0008/) style guide is used in almost all cases.